Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Discussion

 \subsection{Limitations and Future Work}

-While our learning system is robust to changes in rope dynamics, different demonstrations, and model parameters, four main failure modes can degrade learning.
+Our learning system is robust to changes in rope dynamics, different demonstrations, and model parameters.
+Further robustness evaluations can assess changes in rope length, non-uniform density, and end mass.

+Our current method has several main failure modes that degrade learning.
 First, because the system model does not account for collisions, rope collisions with the robot body or the rope handle can cause the inverse model to apply unrecoverable command corrections.
 Second, the selected \textit{critical point} of the rope collision is sometimes insufficient for fully completing the flying knot, as the rope may tie the knot and execute a follow-through motion, which unties the knot before the rope settles.
 Similarly, lighter ropes can get caught on the finger surface and be unable to tighten the knot.
 Third, marker tracking is only accurate up to rope collision, and since we set the \textit{critical point} to be at a fixed time point from the start of motion, if the rope contact happens early, rope state estimation may fail.
-Lastly, learning can diverge and get stuck in a local minima.
-Learning divergence occurs more frequently when task errors are too large at the \textit{critical point}, and the model predictions are sufficiently inaccurate.
+Lastly, learning can diverge and get stuck in a local minimum.
+Learning divergence occurs more frequently when task errors are too large at the \textit{critical point}, and the linearized model is not accurate enough.

 Avenues for future research include autonomous selection of \textit{critical points} from demonstrations or instructional materials, identification of model structures for a given task, and learning from lower-fidelity demonstrations/measurements.
 Specifying the \textit{critical point} as the rope collision point is a crucial input to our learning approach, and the autonomous identification of these \textit{critical points} will enable a robot to learn efficiently.
 Potential selection criteria for \textit{critical points} could include: human instruction, changes in contact state; dynamical extrema (position, velocity, acceleration, jerk, curvature, etc.); closest/furthest approach points; dynamic bifurcations/branch points; and dynamical funneling points.